-Yet, oddly I loved her plots involving kidnapping and forced marriages and overbearing, handsome men who usually treated the heroine like crap one minute, and then was passionate making lurv to her then brushing her hair as afterplay.
-I ate her books up like candy and have the emotional cavities to prove it!
+Even so, I loved her plots involving kidnapping and forced marriages.
+They featured overbearing, handsome men who would treat their heroines like crap one minute, and then made passionate love to them and would brush their hair as after play.
+I ate Lindsey’s books up like candy and have the emotional cavities to prove it!

 In Defy Not the Heart, Ranulf Fitz Hugh is a bastard, mercenary knight simply working on another job.
-He is to kidnap Lady Reina and bring her to her “betrothed,” Lord Rothwell, an elderly man who Reina’s never met.
+He is to kidnap Lady Reina and bring her to her supposed betrothed, Lord Rothwell, an elderly man who Reina’s never met.
 Reina, not being a stupid girl, is sensible and realizes that she’s in a precarious position as an unmarried woman.
-Since Rothwell hasn’t yet paid Ranulf for his services, and Rothwell’s claim to marriage is false anyway, why doesn’t Ranulf wed Reina himself?
-She’s a wealthy heiress and such a union would make Ranulf a wealthy lord.
-A marriage of convenience takes place, and the two seemingly different spouses settle into married life.
+Since Rothwell hasn’t yet paid Ranulf for his services, and Rothwell’s claim to marriage is false, why doesn’t Ranulf wed Reina himself?
+She’s a wealthy heiress so such a union would make Ranulf a wealthy lord.
+A marriage of convenience takes place, then the two seemingly different spouses settle into married life.

-I’ve read other readers complain about how little interaction Ranulf and Reina have with each other.
+I’ve read others complain about how little interaction Ranulf and Reina have with each other.
 Perhaps because Lindsey has a penchant for making her protagonists constantly fight, this scarcity is a good thing.
-The scenes with Ranulf and Reina are all the more memorable: from their first interaction, when after waiting hours to meet the Lady whose castle he’s invaded, an impatient Ranulf unknowingly picks up an armor-clad Reina and throws her to the floor, causing Reina to crack jokes about housekeeping, to the sexy bedroom sessions with light bondage and spanking punishments (which, although rather vanilla today, were a bit controversial at the time).
+The scenes with Ranulf and Reina are all the more memorable.
+From their first interaction, when after waiting hours to meet the lady whose castle he’s invaded, an impatient Ranulf unknowingly picks up an armor-clad Reina and throws her to the floor, causing her to crack jokes about housekeeping, to the sexy bedroom sessions with light bondage and spanking punishments (which, although rather vanilla today, were a bit controversial at the time).

 Defy Not the Heart combines some of my favorite tropes to make this book a truffle-bacon-cheese-and-macaroni comfort read.